 Impressively breathable and flexible, I found walking just as comfortable as hiking in such a lightweight hiking shoe.

-The lug pattern on the rubber outsoles isn’t very deep, but that is usually good for a trail runner.
+The lug pattern on the rubber outsoles isn’t very deep, which is generally suitable for trail running.

 PROS